Skip Navigation

 Overview

 Students may enter submissions in four categories: Public Speaking, Public Writing, Multimedia, and Public Art.
 Students submitting to the Public Speaking Category will deliver their submission at a public event at the start of the spring semester.
-Students participating in the Public Art portion of the competition will respond to our Amplify Call for Proposals to compete for a grant to complete a specific project.
+Students participating in the Public Art portion of the competition will respond to our Amplify Call for Proposals to compete for an honorarium and support to complete a specific project.
 All submissions will be published on a consolidated Amplify website, which will be accessible only within the Smith College community.
 Submissions will be entered to compete for prizes in each of the four categories, plus a “People’s Choice” Award.

 Judges